plattfot/baksnapper/README.md

 * DAEMON: Name of the baksnapper daemon, default is baksnapperd.
 Same as --daemon

 **Note:** Command line options will take precendence over config file options.
+**Note:** No variable expansion is supported in the config files, for example you cannot for example type ~/backup, instead you need to expand ~ yourself i.e /home/bob/backup if $USER = bob.

 ## Systemd